The transition to self-driving cars may be bumpier than you think

 Jay A. Winsten, associate dean and the Frank Stanton Director of the Center for Health at Harvard T.H.
 Chan School of Public Health, has concerns of his own about autonomous vehicles.
 "The transition to self-driving cars will be a slow and bumpy ride," he told MACH in an email.
 But he called autonomous vehicle technology "the best way to prevent nearly 40,000 U.S. road deaths each year."

 To explore the impact of autonomous technology, the school will host a panel discussion entitled "Self-Driving Cars: Pros and Cons for the Public's Health."
 The one-hour event will be held May 4 on the school's campus in Boston.
 It begins at 12 p.m.
-ET and will be live-steamed on this page beginning then.
+ET and you can watch a live-stream of the event above.

 The discussion will be moderated by David Freeman, editorial director of NBC News MACH.
 In addition to Hersman and Winsten, panelists include Peter Sweatman, executive advisor for the connected and automated vehicle business unit of CAVita, a consulting firm in Rancho Palos Verdes, California; and John Leonard, vice president for driving research at the Toyota Research Institute in Cambridge, Massachusetts.